-Similarly, when we solve a system of two linear equations represented by a graph of two lines in the same plane, there are three possible cases, as shown in (Figure 1):
+Similarly, when we solve a system of two linear equations represented by a graph of two lines in the same plane, there are three possible cases, as shown in (Figure 1) (#CNX_ElemAlg_Figure_05_01_005):

-The lines intersect.

-Intersecting lines have one point in common.
+point in common.
 There is one solution to this system.

-The lines are parallel.

-Parallel lines have no points in common.
+in common.
 There is no solution to this system.